 What to Pack for Guatemala in November

-- Comfortable walking shoes with good grip, especially for cemetery and festival crowds underfoot
+- Comfortable walking shoes with good grip for cobblestones, cemeteries, markets, and festival crowds

-- Sun protection, skies clear up noticeably compared to rainy season
+- Sun protection, since skies clear up noticeably compared with rainy season

-- Insect repellent for Petén and lowland areas
+- Insect repellent for Petén, Livingston, the Pacific Coast, and lowland areas

-- A small daypack you do not mind getting jostled in if you are heading to the kite festival
+- A small daypack you do not mind carrying through crowded festival areas

 - Warm layers, gloves, and a hat if hiking Acatenango